 How To Choose the Best Tires for Your Trailer

-One of the most important parts of any road trip is your tires.
-Having the right tires on your vehicle is essential, but so are the tires on your trailer, whether you’re pulling a camper, fifth wheel, boat, or utility trailer.
-To help you avoid issues and to get the most from your trailer, we’ve compiled some quick trailer tire tips.
+Having the right set of tires on your vehicle is essential for any road trip, but so are the tires on your trailer, whether you’re pulling a camper, fifth wheel, boat, or utility trailer.
+To help you avoid issues and pick the right tires for your needs, we’ve compiled some quick trailer tire tips.

 Anytime you buy a new or used trailer, bring it to your local Les Schwab.
 We’ll check the tire air pressure, the torque on the lug nuts, double-check your spare, and give the wheel bearings an inspection.
 The pros will also show you what you need in your vehicle to change a flat tire on an RV or trailer when you’re on the road.
-If you’re interested in a set of custom wheels or specialized tires for that trailer, we can show you plenty of options.
+If you’re interested in a set of custom wheels or specialized tires for your trailer, we can show you plenty of options.

-Did you know?
 Some trailers, new or used, don’t always come with a spare and/or may require specialty tools for installation.
-For free advice, stop by Les Schwab.
+For free advice, stop by your local Les Schwab.

 You Have Choices

-Depending on the trailer and the size, you may be able to find LT (Light Truck) tires that work for your trailer.
-This can help with aesthetics (when you want your trailer tires to match the ones on your vehicle).
-Or you can simply stick with ST (Specialty Tires), which include radial and bias construction options.
+Depending on the trailer, you may be able to find LT (Light Truck) tires that work.
+This can help with aesthetics if you want your trailer tires to match the ones on your tow vehicle.
+Or you can simply stick with ST (Special Trailer) tires, which include radial and bias construction options.

-ST tires come in many sizes.
+Trailer tires come in many sizes.
 These include radial and bias.
-Each offer different performance.
-Radial tires are constructed with belts running at a 90 degree angle of the tread center line.
+Each of these perform differently.
+Radial tires are constructed with belts running at a 90 degree angle of the tread centerline.

-Radial tires tend to last longer overall, and they are less likely to develop flat spots when parked for extended periods of time (some trailers are parked over the winter).
-Radial tires perform well at highway speeds, dissipate heat better, and offers lower rolling resistance for a smoother ride.
+Radial tires tend to last longer overall and are less likely to develop flat spots when parked for extended periods of time (some trailers are parked over the winter).
+Radial tires perform well at highway speeds, dissipate heat better, and offer lower rolling resistance for a smoother ride.

-Bias ply tires are constructed with belts running at a 30-45 degree angle of the tread center line.
-Bias sidewalls can be stiffer than radials which could reduce trailer sway and increase stability for specific needs, bias ply tires may be limited in availability.
+Bias ply tires are constructed with belts running at a 30-45 degree angle of the tread centerline.
+While bias sidewalls can offer stiffness to reduce trailer sway and increase stability for specific needs, bias ply tires may be limited in availability.
 Today’s standard trailers often perform better overall with radial tires.

-Les Schwab Tip: Whether you choose bias or radial tires, stick with the same type, size, and load range on all wheel positions on your trailer.
+Les Schwab Tip: Whether you choose radial or bias tires, stick with the same type, size, and load range on all wheel positions on your trailer.

 Check your trailer for its weight capacity.
 This number will be based on its axle rating.
 Increasing your tire load-carrying capacity does not increase the weight-carrying capacity of your trailer.
 If you stay within its load capacity, you’ll reduce your chances of an issue – especially if you are using the proper tires.
 See the example below.